 When my daughter Lisa married in 2008, I set off to Ireland (as I am prone to do) to purchase a dress for the event.
 I popped in and out of boutiques, department stores, and shops, seeking just the perfect frock -not too frou-frou, not too plain, not too “old lady-ish”, just the perfect combination of elegance, understatement, and comfort.
-In each shop, I was asked by the salesperson what was I looking for and inevitably, the second question was, “Do you have your hat yet?”
+In each shop, the salesperson asked the question, “What are you looking for?” inevitably followed by the next–“Do you have your hat yet?”
 When I answered that I would not be wearing a hat and that we didn’t do that in America, the look of shock was comical.
 Apparently, it was unthinkable to be looking for a dress without having the “hat” be the driving force in the purchase.
-It is the centerpiece of the ensemble, an element that dictated style and color, and clearly without it, one was under dressed.
-It was then that my personal interest in the hat or “fascinator” was born.
+Clearly, everyone considered the hat to be the centerpiece of the ensemble, the element that dictated style and color.
+Its absence rendered one under dressed.
+It was then that my personal interest in the hat, or “fascinator,” was born.

 Then came Sarah Ferguson and Andrew a few years later.
 Despite Andrew’s multi-level removal from being an heir to the throne, the prospect of a “Royal Wedding” kept us rapt and intrigued.
 Once again, through the magic of VHS, Csilla and I watched the pomp with a critical eye, examining and rewinding repeatedly, in an effort to catalog mentally all of the features of the spectacle, and once again, hats were pervasive.
 How were we missing this trend in America?
 So I decided to take matters into my own hands.